 Get a Diagnosis

 While white spots are not typically cause for alarm, there are times when a professional opinion may be required.
 For example, Guanche says, "If white macules or spots are developing in non-sun-exposed areas, it would be important to be seen and get a definitive diagnosis."
 You want to ensure that they aren't a sign of something more serious.
+If a dermatologist does conclude that the spots aren't dangerous (but they still bother you), you can have them filled in by a tattoo artist that specializes in skin pigment matching.

-The bottom line: White age spots on your skin are probably not any more concerning than your typical sunspots, but get to a dermatologist to make absolutely sure.
+The bottom line: White age spots on your skin are probably not any more concerning than your typical sunspots, get to a dermatologist to make absolutely sure.
 And don't forget to slather on some sunscreen before you head out.